 All the more reason, I was delighted to deliver the keynote and teach at this year’s Camp Thundercraft, an annual small business retreat for crafty and creative entrepreneurs run by the brilliant team at Urban Craft Uprising.
 The weekend event was held at an honest to goodness camp, complete with cabins tucked into the woods of Vashon Island and a lodge overlooking the Puget Sound, just across the water from Seattle.
 There were classes to sharpen your entrepreneurial skills, hands-on workshops, bonfires, great food and excellent crafty camaraderie.
 I loved the experience and have already made plans to go back in 2020!

 Ten-year-old me remembers hot afternoons when we were herded into the coolness of our cabins to rest.
 We laid in our bunks and wrote postcards home, read books left behind by last year’s campers or passed the time making string figures.
 Remember cat’s cradle?
 Taking a loop of yarn and stringing it between your fingers, you could create all sorts of shapes and configurations.* I drew inspiration from this classic kid activity to create custom embroidery samplers for the grown-up kids at my Camp Thundercraft workshop.
-I utilized hand and string imagery, laid out a pattern roughly the scale of a classic camp bandana (22″ x 22″) and my friends at Spoonflower expertly printed them on my favorite Linen Cotton Canvas.
+I utilized hand and string imagery, laid out a pattern roughly the scale of a classic camp bandana (22″ x 22″ or 55.88 x 55.88 cm) and my friends at Spoonflower expertly printed them on my favorite Linen Cotton Canvas.
 The resulting design was one that allowed the user to practice any number of embroidery stitches along the lines of the printed string figures.

 How to Turn Your Embroidery Art Into a Patch